jamesmoriarty/goforward/README.md

 ## Third Solution

-Shape the traffic outside the application in user space by utilizing a forward proxy.
+Shape the traffic in user space.

 [![Forward Proxy][11]][11]